TautZuk/rock-paper-scissors/README.md

 # rock-paper-scissors
 Second project from The Odin Project Curriculum.
-Making Rock, Paper, Scissors game using Javascript.
-Game is made to work in browser console.
-Making use of functions and loops.
+Making Rock, Paper, Scissors game using HTML, CSS & Javascript.
+Made use of:
+- Functions
+- Loops
+- DOM manipulation
+- Events

+Also learned how to make and work on a branch, merge it back to main.